Limited Liability Company ‘LLC’

 TAX COMPLIANCE AND THE CORPORATE SHIELD

-A business organized for purposes other than banking or insurance may find it advantageous to establish itself as a Limited Liability Company rather than as a corporation.
-A Limited Liability Company (LLC) is a combination of a corporation and a limited partnership.
+A business organized for purposes other than banking or insurance may find it advantageous to establish itself as an LLC rather than as a corporation.
+An LLC is a combination of a corporation and a limited partnership.
 Members are granted the limited liability of corporate shareholders and the pass through tax advantages of a partnership without the restrictions imposed on limited partnerships and Subchapter-S corporations.
-The management and ownership may be structured in any fashion as specified in the LLCs Operating Agreement, enabling flexibility of income distribution.
+The management and ownership may be structured in any fashion as specified in the LLC's Operating Agreement, enabling flexibility of income distribution.
 Additionally, the Operating Agreement is not required to be publicly filed, maintaining the privacy of ownership.

 The principal issue when forming an LLC will be whether pass-through taxation is desirable; if not, the LLC can be structured to be taxed as a corporation.
 The LLC can be organized with two or more members.
 Members may be any person or legal entity, domestic or foreign, who own an interest in the company.
 Members have no liability (under California Corporations Code Section no. 1700, Chapter 86 of NRS in Nevada, and under WS 17-15-101 through 17-15-136 for Wyoming) for the debts, obligations or liabilities of the company to any third parties, whether any such debts, obligations or liabilities arise out of contract, tort or otherwise, solely by reason of being members of an LLC.
 An LLC requires no general partner, so all of the members have the same limited liability, regardless of ownership interest.